pbeens/Data-Analysis/Data-Dunkers-README.md

 </div></div>
 <br>

-I will add notes here as I develop support material to go along with the Callysto resources found [here](https://github.com/callysto/basketball-and-data-science).
+I will add notes to this resource as I develop support material to go along with the Callysto resources found [here](https://github.com/callysto/basketball-and-data-science).

 The short URL of this document is [bit.ly/data-dunkers-doc](https://bit.ly/data-dunkers-doc).